bp-ventures/lightecho-stellar-oracle/oracle-onchain/sep40/examples/price_up_down/README.md

 implements a very simple price up/down check against an Oracle contract.
 To invoke the contract we use our Python CLI.

+**Update 2023-Sep-18:**
+Due to the latest Futurenet reset and Soroban SDK updates, most of our codebase is not working and we're currently fixing the issues.

 This contract contains three functions:

 - `initialize`: initialize the contract with an Oracle contract id